 Fairy planters can be made from unused thimbles.
 I love the bright colours. source

-Or you can hang them up as decoration.
+Or you can hang them up as a decoration.
 Hanging planters.

 5. Miniature Tea Cup Garden